AgbodesiImoagene/Qubators_Hackathon/README.md

 and useful program.
 The progress I am made on the UI design can be found in the gui folder.

+## Second Update
+I have finally completed the application GUI.
+AutoTrader is now a fully funcional trading program that is simple and easy to use.
+I had some challenges packaging the tensorflow model so it is not included in this version but better models and more trading strategies will be included in future updates.

+- AutoTrader.exe

 ## About the programmer
 My name is Agbodesi Imoagene and I'm 19.
 I currently reside in Ireland and am a member of Christ Embassy Dublin.
 I am an undergraduate computer